row-huh/roha.dev-v3/src/app/writing/posts/meaning-is-just-a-story.md

 ---
 title: "Meaning Is Just a Story We All Agreed On"
-description: "TWe — as a species have a tendency to cooperate among a group with up to 150 people.
+description: "We — as a species have a tendency to cooperate among a group with up to 150 people.
 If we go over that, conflicts begin to rise leading to splitting off of groups.
 I want you to just think about that for a second, If such is true then how come there are thousands of people gathering to fight for a country, for a religion, for a cause?
 "
 date: "Oct 14, 2025"
 image: ""
 category: "side-notes"
 ---

 We — as a species have a tendency to cooperate among a group with up to 150 people.
 If we go over that, conflicts begin to rise leading to splitting off of groups.
 I want you to just think about that for a second, If such is true then how come there are thousands of people gathering to fight for a country, for a religion, for a cause?